 2013 (XFR STN)

-At the close of the eight-week exhibit, Walter Forsberg, the lab manager for the XFR STN, suggested to Andrea the idea of keeping the equipment and hardware together in a non-institutional space, ie, in her studio.
+At the close of the eight-week exhibit, Walter Forsberg, the lab manager for the XFR STN, suggested to Andrea Callard the idea of keeping the equipment and hardware together in a non-institutional space, ie, in her studio.
 Joining in, Kristin MacDonough and Rebecca Fraimow felt that it would be necessary and interesting to continue digitizing artists’ media on obsolete formats after XFR STN.
-At John Klacsmann’s birthday gathering at Spain, we planned on this napkin then ordered some new “enchantments” for an aging Mac tower.
-Walter, Andrea, Peter Oleksik, John Klacsmann, Fred Krughoff, Mona Jimenez, and Erik Piil loaned or located other needed items and helped with technical choices and the stairs.
+At John Klacsmann’s birthday gathering at Spain, they planned on the above pictured napkin, then ordered some new “enchantments” for an aging Mac tower.
+Walter, Andrea, Peter Oleksik, John Klacsmann, Fred Krughoff, Mona Jimenez, and Erik Piil loaned or located other needed items and helped with technical choices and the five floor walk-up.

-COLAB member Andrea Callard and moving image archivists Rebecca Fraimow, Julia Kim, and Kristin MacDonough met regularly to form the XFR Collective.
-Pamela Vizner joined us.
-We ran an initial six-month test phase to develop and troubleshoot an organizational model.
-During this phase, we partnered with artists and organizations in need of tape transfers.
-They included Elevator Repair Service, Visual AIDS, New York Women in Film and Television, Deep Dish Television, Felicia Telsey, Cara Perlman, Alan Moore, Coleen Fitzgibbon, and COLAB.
-We gave several presentations about the work. and established the XFR Collective as a 501(c)3.
+They ran an initial six-month test phase to develop and troubleshoot an organizational model.
+During this phase, they partnered with artists and organizations in need of video tape transfers.
+This included Elevator Repair Service, Visual AIDS, New York Women in Film and Television, Deep Dish Television, Felicia Telsey, Cara Perlman, Alan Moore, Coleen Fitzgibbon, and COLAB.
+Several presentations were given at conferences about this work, and the XFR Collective was established as a 501(c)3.

-In 2015, Fraimow, MacDonough, and Kim left NYC for new jobs in other cities and new members arrived to continue the work.
+In 2015, Fraimow, MacDonough, and Kim left NYC for new jobs in other cities.
+New members arrived to continue the work, and the group grew in size.
 XFR Collective continued to transfer tapes, conduct outreach, and give presentations about its work.
-After a daylong retreat in September, the group expanded the organizational mission statement to reflect the full scope of our evolving work.
-The collective also installed a transfer station at the MIX Experimental Film Festival, digitizing tapes live during the week-long event.
+After a retreat in September 2015, the group expanded the organizational mission statement to reflect the full scope of our evolving work.
+The collective also installed a transfer station at the 2015 MIX Experimental Film Festival, digitizing tapes live during the week-long event.
 (See this article for more details about this residency.)
 Partners in this phase included the Educational Video Center (EVC) La MaMa Experimental Theatre Club, WITNESS, and Le Petit Versailles Garden.